qiita-spots/qiita/INSTALL.md

 #### `no such file or directory` or `fatal error: file not found`

-M1 and M2 macs have a new feature for homebrew where homebrew is not installed to the path `usr/local/bin` like Intel Macs are, but to `opt/homebrew/bin`.
-Since some old code likely hasn't been updated yet, this error could possibly be from the code looking into the old Intel Mac path.
-Make that homebrew libraries are being searched for in the `opt/homebrew/lib` path.
+M1 and M2 macs have a new feature where homebrew is not installed to the path `usr/local/bin` like Intel Macs are, but to `opt/homebrew/bin`.
+This is because of reasons including security concerns with the old path, potential conflicts with installing to `/usr/local/bin`, and the fact that other package managers have been using `/opt/<manager_name>` for a while now.
+To fix this, ensure that homebrew libraries are being searched for in the `opt/homebrew/lib` path.

-More information on this error can be found [here](https://earthly.dev/blog/homebrew-on-m1/).

 ## General Troubleshooting